Meet the Blazor

 22.04.2022

 When you're thinking about a framework for your future app, there are many options to choose from.
-In today's piece, we want to talk about one of them and give a couple of pointers as to why Blazor should be your choice in 2022.
+In today's piece, we want to talk about one of them and give a couple of pointers as to why Blazor should be your choice.

 When you’re thinking about a framework for your future app, there are many options to choose from.
-In today’s piece, we want to talk about one of them and give a couple of pointers as to why Blazor should be your choice in 2022.
+In today’s piece, we want to talk about one of them and give a couple of pointers as to why Blazor should be your choice.

 Blazor is a free and open-source web framework that came out in 2018 with the help of Microsoft.
 It allows developers to build web apps using only C# and HTML, developing both client and server sides using a single framework.